scanback/Publications/content/British_middle_class_distribution_2025.md

-# British Middle Class Distribution 2025
+# Map of British Middle Class Distribution 2025

 A couple of weeks ago I published this map of the British middle class on Figshare.
 It became popular, so I am also posting it on LinkedIn.